 Fairview Gardens stands on a tiny corner of what was once the largest Chumash Indian settlement on the Central Coast of California.
+Over the years the farm has meant different things to different people.
+For the Chumash, who did not farm, it was an unspoiled homeland; for the Spanish ranchers, a conquest.
+Turn-of-the-century settlers saw a place to build a home, establish orchards, and hunt in the lush watershed that once thrived here.
 The original ranch got its name, the story goes, when Mrs. Hollister exclaimed over the “fair view” she saw from her shiny new farmhouse circa 1895.
 Under her feet was some of the richest topsoil in California – 30 feet thick in some places – and as far as she could see, citrus and walnut groves stretched to the foothills and to the sea.
 The groves are mostly gone, but Fairview Gardens still flourishes.

 The Chapman Family